Debt consolidation loans.

 - Some lenders may need a consignor for the loan.

-- Find how to consolidate credit card bills, as well as the pros and cons of that approach.
+If you are declined, there are other assistance programs out there for paying down bills.
+For example, find how to consolidate credit card bills, as well as the pros and cons of that approach.

 What should I consider before agreeing to a debt consolidation loan?

 You need to verify several things.
 In addition to potentially talking over your situation with a credit counselor, some additional items to consider before taking out debt consolidation loan include the following.

 The interest rate: This is probably the most critical piece of information.
 Lenders will charge a variety of interest rates to different applicants.
 They use different formula and equations to determine this.
 So “shop” around for the best terms.

 In general, the interest rate on a secured loan will be lower than the interest rate charged on the unsecured loan.
 But this can vary baesd on the borrower’s credit score and financial history.
 You always need to review the rates on any potential loan.
 This needs to be done before you opt for a debt consolidation loan.
 In addition, review all of the fees, prepayments terms, and conditions.
 Focus on the “fine print” too.

 Fees charged: Do not select a lender that charges high fees before providing any services.
 This includes everything from origination to pre-payment costs.
 All fees can quickly add up.

 Monthly repayments: Ensure that the amount you need to pay each month is lower than the amount you are currently paying before the consolidation.
 If you will not save money each month, then it probably does not make sense to proceed.